 - Requires careful management.
 The rapid pace of change of agile marketing requires careful oversight to ensure campaigns are well executed and generate meaningful results.

-BEST TOOLS FOR AGILE MARKETING
+AGILE MARKETING Tools

 - Trello (Kanban-esque project management)